-The ICAN group provides advice and recommendations to the Shire of Augusta Margaret River.
-This includes valuable input into Shire policies and plans, new facilities, redevelopment projects, and the delivery of local events.
+The group provides strategic advice and recommendations to the Shire, sharing their expertise, insights and lived experiences.
+This includes valuable input into Shire plans, policies, new facilities, redevelopment projects, and the delivery of local events.

-Meetings take place every quarter at the Shire’s Administration Centre located at 41 Wallcliffe Road, Margaret River
+Meetings take place quarterly at the Shire’s Administration Centre located at 41 Wallcliffe Road, Margaret River.

 Our commitment

-As outlined in the Strategic Community Plan 2040, the Shire commits to the following:
+As outlined in the Strategic Community Plan 2040, the Shire is committed to:

 • All events and services provided by the Shire or on behalf of the Shire being accessible and inclusive of all community members, as far as is practicable.